Kinds-of-Intelligence-CFI/KindsOfReasoning/full_processing_steps/README.md

 - [X] Convert to single df.
-- [ ] Update cost of tokens for new models
+- [X] Update cost of tokens for new models
-- [ ] Run on new LLMs from OpenAI
+- [ ] Run on new LLMs from OpenAI: Running...
-- [ ] needed packages: Instructions on what OpenAI evals version is needed: do I need my fork, or is the default version sufficient?
+- [X] needed packages: Instructions on what OpenAI evals version is needed: do I need my fork, or is the default version sufficient?
+- [ ] Check the license for the various datasets